MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/define-ribbon-commands.md

 - **Actions**: Specifies what code executes when a ribbon control is used.

 > [!IMPORTANT]
 >  All command definitions are downloaded to a user's computer so that they can be evaluated at run time.
-This means that a user without the privileges to see a particular control in the ribbon can use the browser **View Source** command, review the code, and determine that a control exists that isn’t displayed to them in [!INCLUDE[pn_dynamics_crm](../../includes/pn-dynamics-crm.md)] Customer Engagement.
+This means that a user without the privileges to see a particular control in the ribbon can use the browser **View Source** command, review the code, and determine that a control exists that isn’t displayed to them.

 ### See also
  [Customize commands and the ribbon](customize-commands-ribbon.md)